 Quite a number of prospective buyers were in this community last week looking over the estate of the late Wm.
-Watkins.
-There has been an epidemic of sore
+Watkins

 There has been an epidemic of sore eyes in this community, but was confined mostly to the children.

 The farmers will sow another large small grain crop this year.
 They have about come to the conclusion that it pays them to raise their breadstuff at home and not depend on some one else.